TRUBDUBZ/100DaysOfCodeNotes-trub/Notes-100:DOC/CCNACheatSheet.md

 - What is a router?
   - switches connect end devices within a LAN, switches then go to routers which are what connect LANs to the internet
   - routers have fewer network switches than switches
-  - are used to provide connectivity between LANs
+  - routers are used to provide connectivity between LANs
-  - used to send data through the internet
+  - routers used to send data through the internet

 ## 5. Firewalls